alfredbaudisch/pardall.xyz_content/_website/wiki/art/blender/How to Fix Blender Sculpting not Showing Mask and Brushes not Working.md

 ![](../../../../_resources/blender-sculpting-brushes-not-working-mask-hidden.gif)

 ## The solution
-Turns out there's a setting for setting up the masked area opacity as always toggling the mask visibility.
+Turns out there's a setting for setting up the masked area opacity as well toggling the mask visibility.
 Go to Show Overlays and mark "Show Mask".
 Also, adjust the opacity of the mask there.

 ![](../../../../_resources/blender-sculpting-mask-opacity-mask-not-showing.jpg)